misselliev/dulce-jest/README.md

 ## Preview

-To start testing, go inside main folder where your files are and run `foldername/test.js --watch`.
+To start testing, go inside main folder where your files are and run `jest foldername/test.js --watch`.

 ## Development and contributions